Category Archives: 1 Corinthians 7:14

 1 Corinthians 7:12-16 Properly Interpreted Strengthens the Case for Unequally Yoked Divorce Found in 2 Corinthians 6:14-7:1

 This article is literally the heart and core of a proper understanding of God’s revelation on unequally yoked divorce.
 Largely because the church almost universally understood this passage to say the opposite of what Paul actually taught here.
-In order to really grasp the profundity of what is being said, consider that if the previous statement is true, that the church has yet to rightly understand Paul’s true meaning, then to rightly understand God’s revelation here, after centuries of it being hidden, is as if a new revelation is being given.
-But no new revelation can be given, yet one can be discovered hidden beneath the shroud of presumption and the doctrine of man.
+Consider, to really grasp the profundity of what is being said, if the previous statement is true, then the church has yet to rightly understand Paul’s true meaning, and to rightly understand God’s revelation here, after centuries of it being largely hidden, is as if a new revelation is being given.
+But no new revelation can be given, yet one can be discovered hidden beneath the shroud of presumption and the doctrines of men-sometimes, even godly men.
 Seeing 1 Corinthians 7:12-16 as Paul intended it to be understood works in perfect union with his more explicit command in 2 Corinthians 6:14 through 7:1.

 The New Testament’s Explicit Command On the Subject of Being Unequally Yoked In Marriage